Ordering a repeat prescription

 Order your repeat prescription online at a time that suits you.

 Your details and information are protected by the highest standards of online security, so all you need to worry about is what to do with the spare time you’ve earnt.

-Please give three working days in notice
+Please give at least three working days in notice

-The prescription can then be picked up from the surgery or sent to your nominated chemist in Bicester, ensuring you give us 3 working days to complete your request.
 Please note, we will process your request as usual and if the dispenser needs to, they will get in touch with you - we don't usually reply to requests if there is no query.

 We ask that requests for medication to be made approximately a week before you run out, your assistance with this will be much appreciated.
 Requests made too early may not be processed, however if the early request is due to holiday for example please be sure to notify the dispensary at the time of making the request so it can be actioned.

 We are able to dispense to most of our patients in rural areas - if you live in a village and would like to take advantage of our dispensing service then please contact the dispensary to find out more.

 As part of good clinical practice, repeat prescriptions are reviewed regularly by your doctor, who may insist on seeing you before issuing a repeat prescription, so at these times the process may take a little longer.
 Please ensure that you re-order in good time to avoid running out of your medication.